-Group Group
+Group •

-2020 RM'000 2019 RM'000
+2021 RM'000 2020 RM'000

-Goodwill on consolidation Less: Accumulated impairment loss 90,685 (15,002) 90,685 (15,002)
+Goodwill on consolidation 75,683 75,683

-75,683 75,683

 Goodwill on consolidation arose from the acquisition of CUCMS Education Sdn.
 Bhd. ("CESB").
 CESB is identified as a single cash generating unit ("CGU").

 Goodwill is assessed at each reporting date regardless of any indication of impairment by comparing the carrying amount with the recoverable amount of each CGUs.